Chapel music

 Organ scholarships

 Hertford College awards two organ scholarships at any one time.
-These scholarships are available to students who apply to study music at the college, and are awarded via the University of Oxford’s central organ-awards scheme.
-This year, Hertford will appoint an Organ Scholar to begin in 2022 and in addition will consider deferred entry for 2023.
+These scholarships are available to undergraduate students, and are awarded via the University of Oxford’s central organ-awards scheme.
+This year, Hertford will appoint an Organ Scholar to begin in 2027.

 Further benefits include: